GINGER & TURMERIC

-Prepare the whole root for freezer: Break apart into smaller pieces, wash, dry and freeze in sealed bag or container.
+If you are freezing our fresh crop, prepare the whole root for freezer: Break apart into smaller pieces, wash, dry and freeze in sealed bag or container.

 To Use: Remove from freezer.
 Grate or shave with knife while root is frozen.
 Do not allow it to thaw, as it will turn to mush and will be difficult to work.
 Put unused portion back into freezer.
 Brush frozen gratings off of cutting board immediately so no juice is lost.